Ibotta is considered by many to be the best grocery rebate app, but you’re missing out if you haven’t tried Fetch Rewards.

 Unlike Ibotta, cash back isn’t an option with Fetch.
 The closest thing is virtual Visa and Mastercard gift cards.

-Amazon.com, Walmart and Target are just a few of the many gift card options.
-Southwest Airlines, Hulu and more were added in early 2019.
+Amazon.com, Walmart, Whole Foods Market and Target are just a few of the many gift card options.
+Southwest Airlines, Hulu and dozens of other restaurants and stores have also been added.

 If you want to redeem multiple gift cards at the same time, that’s a problem.
 Due to security measures, Fetch Rewards will require you to wait six hours after redeeming your first gift card to get the second one.